 In this closeup of PJ, you can see the little details I added to the portrait shown in Step Four.

 Final Step: The Finished Painting

 And here we have the final custom portrait of PJ – Russell’s sidekick in his usual spot riding shotgun with Russell.
-Check out his portrait in my Gallery, along with the custom paintings of many other beloved companions.
+Check out his portrait in my Portfolio, along with the custom paintings of many other beloved companions.

 I hope you enjoyed this walk-through of my process!